 (Wondering what the next few months hold in store for you?
-Write me with your date, time, and place of birth — and I’ll send you a free sneak preview!)
-Much of my work as an astrologer involves looking at relationships.
-More often than not, that means specifically “romantic relationships.”
-But the same astrological dynamics […]
+Write me with your date, time, and place of birth — and send you a free sneak preview!)
+Mars is now in Capricorn, and will be there until March 23rd.
+This is excellent news for those of you who enjoy head-butting things.
+Mars is […]

 (DISCLAIMER: Although I intend to teach a lesson in this blog entry about the most efficient use of a Void of Course Moon, there is no guarantee you will find it useful.
 This blog entry was written and posted while the Moon was Void of Course for an entire work day.
 Thus, if it doesn’t work for you, don’t blame me, pal… the Moon was Void of Course.)